It's Rush Lindbos serving humanity all the while, meeting and surpassing all audience expectations every day.

 The Democrats want a Medicare for all type reform with the federal government controlling the entire U.S. health system.

-Obama's policy reflect who he is.
+Obama's policy reflects who he is.

-They are the vehicles that masquerade is hope and change, which are the mechanisms for social justice and economic justice, meaningful legislation through wealth redistribution, and now through health care reform, he will attempt to finish the job of applying positive liberties, what the government can do for you, I would say to you, ultimately attempting to forsake the Constitution, which is a charter of negative liberties, what the government cannot do to you to apply the final judgment of the civil rights movement.
+And now, through health care reform, he will attempt to finish the job of applying positive liberties, what the government can do for you, I would say, to you, ultimately attempting to forsake the Constitution, which is a charter of negative liberties, what the government cannot do to you to apply the final judgment of the civil rights movement.

-Now that's part of it.
+Now, that's part of it.

 I don't doubt any of that.

-But there's also the full-fledged desire on the part of Obama because he's a far-left radical.
+But there's also the full-fledged desire on the part of Obama, because he's a far-left radical.

-Uh, and it's about far more than Martin Luther King.
+It's about far more than Martin Luther King.

 It is about the empowerment of the Democrat Party in perpetuity to control virtually every aspect of our lives.